sprout-uci/APEX/README.md

 		cd scripts
 		sudo make install

-## Building VAPE Software
+## Building APEX Software
 To generate the Microcontroller program memory configuration containing VRASED trusted software (SW-Att) and sample applications we are going to use the Makefile inside the scripts directory:

         cd scripts

 This repository accompanies 4 test-cases: simple_app, violation_forge_ER, violation_forge_OR, violation_forge_META.
 (See [Description of Provided test-cases] for details on each test-case)
 These test-cases correspond to one successfull proof of execution (PoX) and 3 cases where PoX fails due to a violation that could be used to attack the correctness of the execution.
-To build VAPE for a specific test-case run:
+To build APEX for a specific test-case run:

         make "name of test-case"